COVID-19 Road Test Requirements

 Have the following to take the test to exit the Graduated Driver Licensing (GDL) program:

-- Have a suspension-free driver’s licence within the last 12 months
+Have a suspension-free driver’s licence for the last 12 months of the GDL program

-- Have successfully passed the knowledge, vision, and medical (if applicable) tests required to schedule a road test for to reclassify to a higher licence class or obtain an additional licence class.
-More information on eligibility requirements can be found at https://www.alberta.ca/get-drivers-licence.aspx
+Have successfully passed, and must present a valid knowledge, vision, and medical (if applicable) documentation.
+More information on eligibility requirements can be found at

 Have successfully passed the Air Brake Program training to take the test for a Class 1 driver’s licence.

-- Prior to taking a road test in a vehicle equipped with an air brake system, you must provide proof of the Air Brake (Q) Endorsement or a “Notice of Air Brake Program Completion” form from a licensed air brake driver training organization.
+Prior to taking a road test in a vehicle equipped with an air brake system, you must provide proof of the Air Brake (Q)

 - Not be impaired by drugs, alcohol or fatigue.